TheySaid-Platform/frontend-challenge-2/README.md

 2. Provide test coverage of the components.
 3. Ensure UI Matches the image

+### Tech to use
+- nx
+- Tailwind CSS
+- React
+- RecoilJS
+- Typescript

 ### Note

 1. The example design below.